School travel planning

-Schools across County Durham can develop, monitor and evaluate their school travel plan using Modeshift STARS (Sustainable Travel Accreditation and Recognition Scheme) - the Department for Transport backed scheme, established in 2014 , to increase the number of children being active on the school run.
+Schools across County Durham can develop, monitor and evaluate their school travel plan using Modeshift STARS (Sustainable Travel Accreditation and Recognition Scheme).
+This is a Department for Transport scheme to increase the number of children being active on the school run.
 There is a specific focus on walking and cycling to assist in the improvement of health and wellbeing.

 The system can also be used by developers and consultants when planning sustainable transport in an area.

 Guidance and access to the system is available on the School travel plan resources page.